Maine Seafood Guide – Hake

 Status

-Red hake and silver hake in the Gulf of Maine are not overfished nor is overfishing occuring.
+Red hake and silver hake in the Gulf of Maine are not overfished nor is overfishing occurring.

 The population of white hake in the Gulf of Maine is rebuilding and overfishing is not occurring.